PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 longer rewires inputs before later tensor and quantization guards, so a rejected candidate is a transactional no-op.

+The five late safe binary recovery modes share the same owner and one ordered entry point, `run_safe_binary_bridge_recovery`.
+Their historical phase order is fixed as symmetric legacy-only, symmetric single-post, symmetric mixed fan-out, asymmetric fan-out, and symmetric full-post fan-out.
+The lowerer retains 17-line compatibility dispatchers for the five former helpers, but all three lowerer call sites now call the single ordered owner and supply Session LayoutState.
+This replaces 938 lines of repeated full-map fixed-point mutation.

+Legacy-only and single-post modes reuse the strict symmetric resolver and applier.
+The safe phases additionally retain the historical `__preserve_layout_boundary__` marker on inserted or reversed adapters; the earlier general bridge phase does not acquire this late cleanup boundary.
+This distinction preserves later activation-fusion and adapter-cleanup order.

+Mixed fan-out and full-post fan-out share one multi-post plan.
+Every output consumer is classified as an inverse post or a legacy-layout user.
+Full-post mode requires at least two inverse posts and no legacy user, selects the first post output as the canonical raw tensor, rewires later aliases, and removes all posts.
+Mixed mode requires both classes, converts the first post into the one raw-to-legacy adapter, rewires later post aliases to the canonical raw tensor, and removes only the remaining posts.
+The retained adapter references the already-proven pre-permutation constant; the former mutation of a potentially shared inverse-permutation buffer is gone.
+It must precede every legacy user.

+Asymmetric fan-out retains its distinct requirement for an existing inverse Transpose of the plain binary operand.
+That producer must already precede the binary.
+The binary consumes the original raw pre-adapter source and this existing raw-layout peer without changing SUB or DIV operand order.
+The first inverse output post supplies the canonical result.
+When the original output has other consumers or is public, one adapter is inserted immediately after the binary to preserve the original tensor name and layout.

+All five phases use the same differential `ModelIRGraphIndex`.
+Each phase enumerates current binary candidates in graph order and has its own configurable 32-rewrite ceiling.
+Typed permutations, source provenance, producer uniqueness, exact fan-out, graph order, public boundaries, fused activation, dtype, per-tensor quantization, broadcast shape, dynamic signature, alias consumers, and every removal/insertion index are planned and re-resolved before apply.
+Pruning and LayoutState synchronization occur once after the selected ordered phases.

+A production audit observed four ordered invocations per model across five short representatives.
+Four modes matched zero candidates everywhere.
+Only the first SiNet invocation was active: legacy-only rewrote `Add_52` and `Add_109`, exactly two candidates.
+The indexed sequence preserves those two matches and emits byte-identical SiNet float32, float16, correspondence, and schema artifacts.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter